dlang/DIPs/DIPs/DIP1xxx-ajie.md

 One is forced to iterate the range by reference if the element type is a `struct` with a disabled postblit, since iteration by value constructs the iteration variable by copy.
-As of DMD 2.082.0, you can iterate any range by reference, but there already is a pull request [1] to disallow such iteration for ranges which's front returns by value.
+As of DMD 2.082.0, you can iterate any range by reference, but there already is a pull request [1] to disallow such iteration for ranges whose `front` is an rvalue [3].
 That pull request is approved by Andrei Alexandrescu, implying that at least the underlying concept there is officially accepted.

 But in cases where the programmer does not modify the iteration variable, he/she does